 He has made my paths crooked.”

-This corrupting of our path is a reflection of God’s love for us.
-If we want to embrace God’s love, we have to embrace His path, the two go hand in hand.
+When God corrupts the path of a wayward pilgrim it is a reflection of God’s love.
+If believers want to embrace God’s love, they have to accept the path God has placed them on—the two go hand in hand.

-This is the journey for those who choose to trust in the Lord with all their hearts.
+This is the way of peace–this is the pathway of joy–this is the journey of those who choose to trust in the Lord with all their hearts.

 Lamentations 3:22-24 “Through the Lord’s mercies we are not consumed,